rgl/ldap-vagrant/README.md

 To see how these were added take a look at the end of the [provision.sh](provision.sh) file.

 To troubleshoot, watch the logs with `vagrant ssh` and `sudo journalctl --follow`.

+# Examples

+There are examples available on how to connect to LDAP programmatically (e.g. from Go).
+Have a look at the [examples directory](examples).